justonian/iam-credentials-api/README.md

     "AWS_CONTAINER_AUTHORIZATION_TOKEN": "6c2ccc8a-b039-481e-80b7-82e6116e1497"
 }
 ```
-As part of the setup on each ndoe, append an addition /clusterNode/{clusterNodeName} value to the end of the credentialsLocalApiEndpoint.
+As part of the setup on each ndoe, append an addition /clusterNode/{clusterNodeName} value to the end of the LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI.
 This will ensure each node uses a unique IAM role session name to better track audit history of each node's activity.

 Set the following two variables on each of the worker nodes: